enverus-ea/enverus-developer-api/README.md

 This module is built and tested on Python 3.9 but should work on Python 2.7 and up.

+See the "Examples" folder for a few ideas for code that users have submitted which may be useful for your implementation.

 ## Install
 ```commandline